vaishsr005/Image_Classification_Transfer_Learning/README.md

 **Result**
 ------------
-- Cuurently, this model has a predictive accuracy of 72.5%.
+- Currently, this model has a predictive accuracy of 72.5%.

 **Libraries and Tools**
 -----------------------